calimero-project/calimero-core/README.md

 Provided under the terms of GPL, version 2, with the Classpath Exception.

-__As a side-effect of porting the source code, current snapshots might not compile!__
+__In the current snapshot, the unit tests do not compile!
+It is best to just exclude them from builds.__

 Overview
 --------